 - 3 cloves garlic

 - 1 tbsp light olive oil

-- for the pesto: (you can use ready made pesto if you want)
+For the pesto: you can also use store bought pesto if you want.

 - 1 tbsp cashews

 - 1/4 clove garlic